gaku-ueno/food-prediction-project/README.md

 ### ⚙️ Handling Missing Values

-To start, we will handle these missing values by imputing them with their respective medians, as
+To start, we will handle these missing values by dropping the rows with nan values.
+This is to make sure not to introduce bias into the dataset.

 ---